 - She’s a returning dragon on CBC Dragons Den in 2017 and as I love this program it fits perfectly with my blog.

-- Dickinson was included in PROFIT Magazine’s Top 100 Women Business Owners.
-So she’s a woman-entrepreneur to be reckoned with and one well-worth writing about.
+- Dickinson was PROFIT Magazine’s Top 100 Women Business Owners.
+Therefore a woman-entrepreneur to be reckoned with.

 - She’s successful and I love to write about success and entrepreneurs.